Safety Tips for Swimmers

-Make sure there is a fence at least 1.5m (5ft) high around your pool with a gate that cannot be opened by a child.
-Make sure the gate is closed and locked when no one is around to protect your child and other children in the neighbourhood.
-Check if there are local government by-laws for swimming pool safety.
+Make sure there is an enclosure such as a fence at least 1.5m (5ft) high around your pool with a gate that a child cannot open.
+Keep gates closed and locked to protect your child and other children in the neighbourhood.
+Check any local government bylaws on pool safety.

 Keep your pool clean

-- Do not track dirt from outside into the pool.
+- Wash or shower before entering a pool.
+Do not track dirt into the pool

-- Follow the operation and maintenance instructions for your pool circulation system.
-You can get this information from your pool supplier.
+- Follow the operation and maintenance instructions for the pool circulation system

 Make sure all individuals who will use your pool or hot tub can easily get in and out.